We've finally brought support for searching with multiple Railcards to TrainSplit.

 Do I need to carry my Railcard when travelling?

 Yes.
-You must carry any Railcard used in your booking, as you may be asked to show it during ticket checks.
+You must carry any Railcard used in your booking, as railway staff may ask to see it during ticket checks.